AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Valkyries who use chakrams, 2-handers, blades, and fists deal 20% more Total DMG. | 15 After entering burst mode, Total DMG dealt increases by 15% for 10s.
-Triggering it again resets the duration | 10
 Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5
+Triggering it again resets the duration. | 5 After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Triggering it again resets the duration. | 10 Valkyries who use chakrams, 2-handers, blades, and fists deal 20% more Total DMG. | 15

 !!! note
     Effective for 6.2.